Alyksandar/Elk-Stack-Project/README.md

   - Load balancing lets you evenly distribute network traffic to prevent failure caused by overloading a particular resource.
 This strategy improves the performance and  availability of applications, websites, databases, and other computing resources.
 It also helps process user requests quickly and accurately.

 - What is the advantage of a jump box?
-  - A Jump-Box is a hardened and monitored device that controls access to other internal devices, another advantage of a Jump-Box is the orgination point for launching Administrative Tasks.
+  - A jump box is a hardened and monitored device that controls access to other internal devices.

 Integrating an ELK server allows users to easily monitor the vulnerable VMs for changes to the filesystem and system resources.